 At the cheese tray more decisions have to be made.
 It is easy and fun.
-Just remember the lighter flavor beer goes with the lighter cheese.
-And more flavorful beer brands with the more intense flavor cheese.
+Just remember the lighter flavor beer goes with the lighter cheese, and more flavorful beer brands with the more intense flavor cheese.
 Beer is a natural match for cheese.
 Unlike wine where the oils in the cheese can interfere with the subtleties of the wine.
 Beer with its carbonation and low pH possesses a cleansing ability for the palate.
-The second sample of cheese or beer will be as flavorful as the first.
-Finding the best or the worst matches is an enjoyable adventure.
+The second sample of cheese or beer will be as flavorful as the first, and finding the best or the worst matches is an enjoyable adventure.
 A cheese and beer pairing can be a nice backdrop to a bridal shower.

 Check out the beer brands pairing for the sweet tray.

 When the sweet tray arrives with fruit and cakes the orange slices pair with a Great Lakes Orange Peel Ale.
-The apple with a Nickel Brook Green Apple beer.
-Peaches with a McAuslan Apricot Ale.
-And the chocolate covered strawberries with Belgian Fruili.
-It is a wheat beer brewed with 30% strawberries provides an amazing match.
-Tiramisu can pair with a Mill Street Coffee Stout.
-Or a Black Forest Cake with a Black Oak Cherry Porter are novel ways to wrap up the food pairings.
+The apple with a Nickel Brook Green Apple beer, and peaches with a McAuslan Apricot Ale.
+As well as the chocolate covered strawberries with Belgian Fruili.
+It is a wheat beer brewed with 30% strawberries that provides an amazing match.
+Tiramisu can pair with a Mill Street Coffee Stout, or a Black Forest Cake with a Black Oak Cherry Porter.
+As there are novel ways to wrap up the food pairings.

 The wedding history of beer brands can be part of your honeymoon gifts.

-With the celebration complete it is time for the honeymoon.
-Once again the source of this word is comes from ancient Babylon and Sameria.
+With the celebration complete it is time for the honeymoon, and once again the source of this word is comes from ancient Babylon and Sameria.
 After the wedding ceremony the bride and groom had to stay together for one full cycle of the moon.
-To assist in making the month even more enjoyable the couple was given beer that contains honey.
-The purpose of the honeymoon was to ensure that a child was conceived.
-The enjoyment of honey beer from a full moon to a full moon became known as the honeymoon.
+This was to assist in making the month even more enjoyable, and the couple was given beer that contains honey.
+The purpose of the honeymoon was to ensure that a child would be conceived.
+So that is how enjoying the honey beer from a full moon to another full moon became known as the honeymoon.

 The next time you are attending a wedding it would be a nice gesture to give the bride and groom a Lake of Muskoka or a J. R. Brickman Honey Beer.
-And a note to explain that the honey beer is in recognition of the original concept of the honeymoon.
+Remember to add a note to explain that the honey beer is in recognition of the original concept of the honeymoon.

 Beer brands can be done with a special beer tasting.